VortexFDC/CS-Models/README.md

 There will be a main script that does all at some point. days.base.sh and days.$run.$exp.lst may be the same among all runs or not...

+As some models (ex.
+HadGEM2-ES) only have 360 days per year days.$run.$exp.lst will be different for some models.